 Note: The Periscope Cache is only visible in the database dropdown menu in SQL editors.
 The Periscope Cache is not shown in the cache menu via the settings icon.

-When performing a cross-database join, select the Periscope Cache in the database dropdown menu and reference the source databases like the queries below.
+When performing a cross-database join, select the Periscope Cache in the database dropdown menu and reference the source databases like the queries below using the database name, schema name and table name.
 Please refer to the Cross-Database Joins documentation for more detail.